rebcabin/tangledown/README.md

 ## IMPORTANT FOR JUPYTEXT USERS

 Jupytext automatically syncs a Markdown file with a Jupyter notebook.
+If you

-If you open README.md in Jupyter Lab, then `View->Activate Command Palette`, then check `Pair Notebook with Markdown`, then if you edit one of the two, Jupytext will update the other.
+- first open README.md in Jupyter Lab
+- then you do `View->Activate Command Palette`
+- then you check `Pair Notebook with Markdown`
+- then if you edit one of the two, README.md or README.ipynb

+Jupytext will update the other.
 Though to see the updates, you must `File->Reload Notebook from Disk` or `File->Reload Markdown File from Disk`, as appropriate.

-If you're reading or modifying README.md as a Jupyter notebook, that is, if you are reading or modifying README.ipynb, you will see tiny cells above and below all your tagged nowebs, blocks, and tangles. *DON'T DELETE THEM*.
+If you're reading or modifying README.ipynb, you will see tiny cells above and below all your tagged nowebs, blocks, and tangles. *DON'T DELETE THEM*.
 Markdown renderers simply ignore the tags, but Jupytext makes tiny cells out of them!

 You also probably don't want to RUN tagged blocks in Jupyter, but you DO want to run some blocks of code.
-See `hello_world.ipynb` after you have opened `hello_world.md` and Paired Notebook With Markdown; remember the Activate Command Palette GUI?
+See the end of this document, and also see `hello_world.ipynb` after you have opened `hello_world.md` and _Paired Notebook With Markdown_; remember the _Activate Command Palette_ GUI?

 ## YOUR'RE A HUMAN!
 READ THE NAMES IN THE `block` TAGS!